mgalardini/pyseer/README.md

 * filtering of results based on LRT p-value
 * covariates and intercept betas are reported
 * user-defined covariates
+* automatic determination of binary/continuous phenotypes

 Absent features:

-* automatic determination of binary/continuous phenotypes
 * reasons for failures are not reported

 Additional features:

 * Multidimensional scaling from squared [mash](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-016-0997-x) matrix
-* List of samples without the kmer are also outputed
+* List of samples without the kmer are also output

 Copyright
 ---------